-I met small-town dignitary bores and flirted with the Lord Mayor’s wife.
-I was then taken to the club ‘Hush’ (“South Wales’ Premier Gay Nightspot”) by my friend and found myself talking to burly but statuesque Welsh drag queens – rugby No.8s in perfect 10 dresses – still decked out in my evening suit costume.
+I met small-town dignitary bores, flirted with the Lord Mayor’s wife.
+I was then taken to the club ‘Hush’ (“South Wales’ Premier Gay Nightspot”) by my friend and found myself talking to burly but statuesque Welsh drag queens – rugby No.8s in perfect 10 dresses and feather boas- still decked out in my evening suit costume.

 One time the two worlds of my friend met when the middle aged secretaries he worked with in the town hall on their Christmas do thought it would be a laugh to “Go to one of those gay bars.
 Just to see!
 Can you imagine?
 Can you imagine what it’d be like!” they cackled, unknowing, unsuspecting, to my friend, looping his arm and dragging him in.
 “Come on.
 It’ll be fun!”…

-“Oh here he comes!” screeched the huge cackling drag queen behind the microphone as the door opened “Hide the gin and hands up who hasn’t been had by the Councillor!”
+“Oh here he comes!” screeched the huge cackling drag queen behind the microphone as the door opened “Hide the gin, and put hand up if you haven’t been had by the Councillor!”

 The secretaries, clad tight in their Marks and Spencer cardigans and conservative predilections, stood stock-still, faces slowly dropping as they gradually uncoiled their arms from his.

-Nothing like this seemed to be on the cards for today.
+Nothing like this seemed to be on the cards for today though.
 So Passepartout and I take the 3A bus out of town towards the Mumbles.